jac11/Pingable/README.md

-# Pingable
+###-Pingable
-### -Pingable it's tool help to discover the hosts in network witen by Python3
-* Pingable use the ICMP protcol to ping the hosts on the same network or pingable network
-* if the firewall set to drob the ICMP packet so you can not dicover the host put still able to bing other hosts on same net work
+-Pingable its tool help to discover the hosts in the network written by Python3 Pingable uses the ICMP protocol to ping the hosts on the same network or pingable network if the firewall is set to drop the ICMP packet so you can not discover the host put still able to bing other hosts on the same network

-## dicover mac and the vendor -
+## discover mac and the vendor -

-     to can get full ideas about the network you shoud know the nertwork devices  and tne vendor about it Pingale use the Arp protcol to grep the mac address of devices over network it read form file mac-vendor mac-vendor file.txt have 43212 mac address to grep mac from the list afer comolie the mac with the mac device get form arp protcol
+ to can get full ideas about the network you should know the network devices  and the vendor about it Pingale use the Arp protocol to grep the mac address of devices over a network it read from file mac-vendor mac-vendor file.txt have 43212 mac address to grep mac from the list after compiling the mac with the mac device get from arp protocol

  ### How to use
  * git clone https://www.github.com/jac11/Pingable.git
  * cd Pingable